 There are lots of standard effects available.
-The hardware knobs here are a great feature because it can be very awkward to perform and tweaks effects live without them.
+The hardware knobs here are a great feature because it can be very awkward to perform and tweak effects live without them.

 There is a main output as well as phones, so you can monitor while also sending an audio signal to a PA or amplifier.
 There are volume knobs on the front to control both of these.

 The lights are very interesting on this device and they actually look really cool.
 Flashing lights let you know that the pad is engaged in a loop.
 The straight lighting actually shows the timeline of the loop as it’s running.
 A very impressive feature indeed!

 The colors of the lights are also adjustable.
 This feature isn’t particularly important for most, but it’s a nice to have.